Trash / Recycle & Bagged Yard Waste Schedule

 Friday - recycle the south part of town every other week and from Memorial Day through Labor Day once a week

-Attn: Chesapeake Village Residents -- Effective July 7, 2014 your trash collection day will change to Monday and your recycle collection day will be changed to Thursday.
+Attn: Chesapeake Village Residents -- your trash collection day is Monday and your recycle collection day is Thursday.

 NOTE: "North Trash" Collection Dates shown in the Newsletter for Thursdays after Labor Day are for community dumpsters only.